saint2706/Games/card_games/solitaire/README.md

 - `--max-recycles` – cap how many times the waste may be recycled back to the stock (defaults to `None` for draw-one and `3` for draw-three).
 - `--scoring` – `standard` (Windows scoring with flip bonuses) or `vegas` (buy-in of -52, +5 per foundation card).
 - `--seed` – provide a random seed for reproducible shuffles.
+- `--cli` – force the text-mode experience when Tkinter is not desired or available.

+> **Tkinter dependency:** Most desktop Python installations include Tkinter.
+If you encounter an import error on Linux, install `python3-tk` (Debian/Ubuntu) or the equivalent package for your distribution. macOS users should ensure they are running the framework build of Python.

 ## Game Rules